hrhwilliams/noisy/README.md

 This project contains implementations of gradient noise algorithms such as Perlin noise and Simplex noise.
 It also contains a simple PNG encoder to write a heightmap as the output of the algorithm.

+Only Simplex noise is implemented right now.

 Running ./noise will prompt for: width, height, scale, octaves, persistence, and lacunarity.
 It will generate a PNG file with the seed of the function as its filename.
 If a number is passed to the program, e.g. './noise 5', it will use that number as the seed.

+Scale around 80, 3 octaves, persistence of 0.333 and lacunarity of 2.5 generates an okay height map

 Terms -